Statute in Full:

 70-5-105.
 Compensation of finder

-The finder of a thing is entitled to compensation for all expenses necessarily incurred by him in its preservation and for any other service necessarily performed by him about it and to a reasonable reward for keeping it.
+The finder of a thing is entitled to compensation for all expenses necessarily incurred by the finder in its preservation and for any other service necessarily performed by the finder about it and to a reasonable reward for keeping it.

 70-5-106.
 Exoneration of finder by storage of thing found

-The finder of a thing may exonerate himself from liability at any time by placing it on storage with any responsible person of good character at a reasonable expense.
+The finder of a thing may be exonerated from liability at any time by placing it in storage with any responsible person of good character at a reasonable expense.

 70-5-107.
 Exoneration of owner by surrender of thing to finder

-The owner of a thing found may exonerate himself from the claims of the finder by surrendering it to him in satisfaction thereof.
+The owner of a thing found may be exonerated from the claims of the finder by surrendering it to the finder in satisfaction of the claims.